-‘Poll postponement out of the question’
+‘poll postponement out of the question’

 This clarification follows a claim by some opposition figures and former Higher and Tertiary Education Minister Professor Jonathan Moyo that President Mnangagwa wanted to postpone elections by three years.

-Minister Ziyambi told State Media that these dates tally with timeframes provided for in the Constitution, and the polls will not be postponed.
+Minister Ziyambi told The Sunday Mail that these dates tally with timeframes provided for in the Constitution, and the polls will not be postponed.

 “The Constitution says elections should be held 30 days before expiration of Parliament which runs from the day the President was sworn into office, that is, 22 August 2013,” he said.